-Mains powered with a 10 year sealed lithium back-up battery, the FireAngel Pro HT-230 heat alarm can be hard-wire interconnected with up to 30 alarms within a single system.
+Mains powered with a 10 year sealed lithium back-up battery, the FireAngel Pro HT-230 heat alarm can be hard-wire interlinked with up to 30 alarms within a single system.
 The HT-230 heat alarm is quick to detect increase in room temperature, making it ideal for areas where a smoke alarm would be prone to false activation, such as kitchens and garages.